How hearing works: A simple guide to ear anatomy

 The middle ear consists of the ossicles and the eustachian tube.
 The ossicles are the three smallest bones in the body: the malleus, the incus, and the stapes.

-When the ossicles are set in motion by vibrations from the tympanic membrane, they amplify the sound waves, transmitting them through part of the inner ear.
-Although the eustachian tube does not play an active role in transmitting sound, it helps equalize pressure in the ear.
+When the ossicles are set in motion by vibrations from the eardrum, they amplify the sound waves, transmitting them through part of the inner ear.
+Although the eustachian tube doesn’t actively transmit sound, it helps equalize pressure in the ear.

-If the eustachian tube is not functioning properly, it can lead to a build up of fluid in the middle ear space, ear infections, and pain or discomfort.
+If the eustachian tube isn’t functioning properly, it can lead to a buildup of fluid in the middle ear space, ear infections, and pain or discomfort.

 Inner ear

-The end of the ossicular chain, the stapes, moves sound waves through part of the inner ear called the oval window.
+The stapes, the end of the ossicular chain, moves sound waves through a part of the inner ear called the oval window.
 The oval window is a membrane located at the end of the middle ear and at the entrance of the inner ear.

 The inner ear, called the cochlea, is a snail-shell-shaped organ filled with fluid and tiny hair cells.
 When the sound waves enter the inner ear and move the fluid, this moves the hair cells.